damnOblivious/rapidannotator/docs/installation_guide.md

 Login to MySQL : `mysql -u root -p`

-To enable full utf8 support, check if you mysql already supports full utf8 by running the following command
+**To enable full utf8 support**, check if you mysql already supports full utf8 by running the following command

 `SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';`